Gun Defense Attorney

 Numerous Federal and Minnesota State statutes seek to limit our fundamental rights to and duties of self-defense, guns and firearms.
 Your gun defense attorney should know them well.

-These laws directly address the sale, ownership, possession, and use of firearms both in relation to the status of the person involved, as well as immediate circumstances.
+These laws directly address the sale, ownership, possession, and use of firearms.
+And they do so in relation to the status of the person involved, as well as immediate circumstances.
 This web of laws includes both civil and criminal gun laws.

 False Statement on Application for Gun Purchase (misunderstood legal terms) or Permit.